mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 It can be viewed as a design technique based on constructivist roots [@kynigos_constructionism]

 Constructionism is also described as  a theory of learning by Noss [@noss2015reconstructing] rather than a methodology. -->

+### How Research Questions Evolved - JUSTIFICATION FOR CHANING FOCUS.

+was driven by

+Possible themes that had potential but which were disguarded included;

+- Computation thinking & systems thinking
+- Aligning with Project based learning

+Themes emerging include the alternation of abstract and concrete as a suggested learning journey, explored in my journal.
+However this seems to be explored in research on semantic waves with studies of more breadth so it did not seem a good idea to follow that thread in my thesis.

+There was something about the formalisation of this process into graph form which put me off.
+I also realised that the frameworks that I spent a while trying to make accessible and gameful in the design, grouping and theming of their presentation, had strong similarities to concepts of abstract curriculum if explored through a semantic waves lens.
+Curriculum seemed too well a well trod path for a PhD thesis.

+Instead the community elements of the learning experience regained focus during the process of coding.
+There were particularly interesting elements of the learning environment which contributed to notable behaviours.

+The area of in-depth study of learning and wider behaviours in the development of coding.
+Work on roles by Barron  and developed by Roque showed promise identifying helpful roles and reflecting them back to participants.
+Such reflection sessions were not always replicable with a general home education group or other non-formal setting.
+Could this implemented in the design, in the way reflective techniques were implemented in to games.
+Thus making it more playful/ gameful.